2023 Most Popular Electronics Engineering Associate Degree Schools in Michigan

 The colleges and universities below are the most popular for EE tech majors pursuing a associate degree.

-Our analysis found Henry Ford College to be the most popular school for electronics engineering technology students who want to pursue a associate degree in Michigan.
-Located in the city of Dearborn, Henry Ford College is a public school with a large student population.
+Our 2023 rankings named Henry Ford College the most popular school in Michigan for electronics engineering technology students working on their associate degree.
+Located in the city of Dearborn, Henry Ford College is a public college with a fairly large student population.

 About 6% of the students majoring in EE tech at the school are women while 94% are male.